-30+ years ago Gary and I created this stained glass window for our kitchen.
+Early in our marriage, Gary and I created this stained glass window for our kitchen.
 It was a very fun project that led to a cottage industry, designing and crafting custom stained glass for 12 years.
 So much has happened since then.
 To quote Karen Carpenter, “We’d only just begun…” Recently, I’ve been able to get “artsy” again, with watercolor illustrations.
-I call them “Colors By Laurie.”
+That led to the naming of this website, "Colors By Laurie.”
 I have been mulling over the idea that my life is colorful too, not unlike a stained glass window.

 Our world could be monochromatic, but it’s NOT!
 I’m thankful for the variety of colors, darks, lights, textures, mass, shapes, and lines.
 I’m not meaning to sound like an art class, but it’s true!
 Look around.
 Our world is FULL of visual variety.
 That’s what makes it interesting, from the clear, aqua waters of Florida, to the vivid orange sunsets over the rugged, massive Rocky Mts.
 Why did God make the world that way?
 Artist’s prerogative.
 He does whatever He pleases, and it pleased Him to make the world beautiful, and then, give us minds that appreciate it!

 "Behold I am making all things new.”
 (Revelation 21:5)

 Look too long at any element, without stepping back to see the whole, and you’ll not see the story the artist intends.
 God made the universe very quickly, but we are in process.
 One day, we will be as He plans, Gary has a renewed mind, now able to comprehend his Creator perfectly.
 Someday I, too, will no longer be distracted by the ups and downs of life, and completely joyful and at peace forever.
 For this reason, I refuse to give in to self-pity or sorrow.
 I don’t deny that emotions are very real, but there are far reaching benefits to the dark times and I choose to glean what I can from them.